There are three specialized tracks in which sociology majors or minors may concentrate:

 The Human Service, Health, and Social Justice Track is recommended for students interested in counseling, social work, law, advocacy, public health, public policy, public administration, the environment, nonprofit administration, and other related careers.

-- The Cultural Diversity Track
+- The Cultural Diversity Concentration

 The Cultural Diversity Track is recommended for students seeking increased knowledge of diverse cultures.
 This track is especially useful for students considering furthering their education in anthropology, counseling, social work, or public health.